Azure/Hadoop-Migrations/docs/storm/migration-approach.md

 #### Prerequisites

-- Create and deploy a cluster on Azure IaaS
+- Create and deploy a cluster on Azure IaaS [Create and deploy a cluster on VM](https://storm.apache.org/releases/2.1.0/Setting-up-a-Storm-cluster.html)

 - An SSH client.